CSC-IT-Center-for-Science/orcidConnect/readme.md

 implementation to connect identities from other OAuth2 authentication providers as well.

-## Leaning on the shjoulders of giants
+## Leaning on the shoulders of giants

 * [ Spring Framework ](https://spring.io)
 * [ Spring Boot ](http://start.spring.io)